luciotudisco/getmyna.me/README.md

 - Generates domain hack suggestions from any input phrase using an extensive list of TLDs.
 - Checks availability and WHOIS data through RapidAPI providers.
 - Displays DNS records and TLD descriptions for deeper exploration.
-- Built with Next.js 15, TypeScript and Tailwind CSS.
+- Built with Next.js 15, Supabase, TypeScript, Tailwind CSS.

 ## Local development